discordjs/guide/guide/miscellaneous/making-an-eval-command.md

 const util = require('util');
 ```

-Second, if result is not a string, calling the `Util#inspect`:
+Second, if result is not a string, calling the `Util#inspect` function:

 <!-- eslint-skip -->